 (image courtesy of IKEA)

 Another cost-effective option is building your own cabinets.
-It does help having a basic understanding of woodwork, and use of certain tools.
+It does help to have a basic understanding of woodwork, and use of certain tools.
 Make sure to measure everything precisely.
 After you measure the wall space for your cabinets, draw a sketch based on these measurements.
 Choose the wood you want for custom cabinets, label all the parts and then assemble it together.
 You may also opt to purchase pre-made doors and drawers to make things easier.
 After you are done, bring the cabinets upright and install to your wall.
 Although building your own cabinets can be a complex project, if done well, it will bring a lot of pride and satisfaction while also saving you a lot of money.
 Watch some YouTube videos to give you ideas and inspiration.

 (image courtesy of HGTV home)

 If you do not live near an IKEA, or don’t feel up to par with your woodworking skills, then purchase stock cabinets and supplement with a custom feature here and there.
 Mixing some stock cabinetry with a couple custom pieces allows you to tailor the experience to you in an affordable way.
-For example, utilize standard lower cabinets and buy custom for the integrated refrigerator.
+For example, utilize standard lower cabinets and buy a custom for the integrated refrigerator.
 Or, add a custom wine rack and switch out a few of the doors with glass insert doors.
-Stock cabinets generally come white, brown or unfinished.
+Stock cabinets generally come in white, brown or unfinished.
 This provides an opportunity to add your personal flair with paints and stains.
 Use your budget wisely to make small improvements on the stock pieces that make sense for you.
-Since they usually come equipped with one or two shelves, modify one to better house with your heirloom china or DIY a magnet spice rack inside of the doors.
+Since they usually come equipped with one or two shelves, modify one with your heirloom china or DIY a magnet spice rack inside of the doors.